 Thanks to its hillside spot, this hotel has fantastic views across the Atlantic.
 And it won’t take you long to reach the sea and sand – you can get to Playa de Esquinzo via steps at the back of the hotel.

-What’s great about this hotel is that it has adults-only bits – including an à la carte restaurant, a bar and 3 of the 4 pools.
+What’s great about this hotel is that it has grown-ups-only bits that are just for you to use if you book an adults-only room – including an à la carte restaurant, a bar and 3 of the 4 pools.
 And at night, you’ve a choice of venues depending on whether you want music or shows.

 Full Board buffet meals.
 Snacks.
 Afternoon cakes and pastries.
 Ice-cream 11.00-17.00.